 "Oh, please!
 Oh God, come quick!
 My husband just had a heart attack!
 1224 Montgomery."

-Take the fictional lady whose husband has had a heart attack.
+Take the fictional woman whose husband has had a heart attack.
 It would not amuse her to know that, in Montgomery County:

 There are six Montgomery Avenues.